eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-inmemory-full.md

+---
+tags:
+    - Configuration
+---

 ## Configuration for connecting to internal memory backend

 You can configure a in-memory SPARQL backend.
 Based on Jena Models, in-memory backends do not provide persistent storage.
 Hence, shutting down a DataPlatform configured with an in-memory backend deletes your data and therefore you should use it only for testing purposes.

 Configuration example:

 This example configures an in-memory store which initializes with the triples contained in the given file.